turingschool-examples/promises-practice/README.md

 Hope that review was helpful!

-### Let's dive in and build a Front-end Turing staff website
+## Let's dive in and build a Front-end Turing staff website

 ![spec](./public/spec.png)

+## What we're working with

 What we have so far is an api that serves up a collection of members [here](https://github.com/turingschool-examples/promises-api).
 We also have our client side code located on this [repo](https://github.com/turingschool-examples/promises-practice).